blinkorb/resolute/README.md

 Now instead of loading one giant bundle, or even multiple bundles (including vendor bundles), we load every necessary module individually and immediately.

-The result of this is that (with HTTP2 at least) every page will only load as slowly as it's largest module.
+The result of this is that (with HTTP2 at least) every page will only load as slowly as its largest module.